w3c/wcag3/guidelines/groups/policy-and-protection/security-and-privacy/risk-statements.md

 ---
-needsAdditionalResearch: true
-status: exploratory
+status: developing
 ---

-Clear explanations of the risks and consequences of choices, including use, are stated.
+The interface states the benefits, risks and potential consequences of choices.